zx80/proxy-pattern-pool/README.md

 - `max_avail_delay` when to discard an unused object.
 - `max_using_delay` when to warn about object kept for a long time.
 - `max_using_delay_kill` when to kill objects kept for a long time.
-- `close` method to call when discarding an object, default is *None*.
 - `log_level` set logging level, default *None* means no setting.
+- `opener` function to call when creating an object, default *None* means no call.
+- `getter` function to call when getting an object, default *None* means no call.
+- `retter` function to call when returning an object, default *None* means no call.
+- `closer` function to call when discarding an object, default *None* means no call.
 - `tracer` object debug helper, default *None* means less debug.

 Objects are created on demand by calling `fun` when needed.